 Agri-Fab 44-Inch Tow-Behind: Still the one to beat

-The 5.6:1 brush ratio is the highest in its class and the flow-through hopper design outperforms conventional bags in every real-world test.
+The 5.6:1 brush ratio is the highest in its class, and the flow-through hopper fills front-to-back instead of packing at the chute.
 The default recommendation for most residential yards.

 The best lawn tool is the one you stop thinking about after the first season.